yanxiliang1991/Cell-Segmentation/README.md

 Prerequisites
 -------------
-[Caffe](http://caffe.berkeleyvision.org/) framework and Matlab is used for the implementation of the project
+[Caffe](http://caffe.berkeleyvision.org/) deep learning framework and Python are used for the implementation of the project.

-Matlab, Caffe, Matcaffe

-Project is implemented on Ubuntu 16.04 machine with Matlab R2014a installed
+Model is trained and tested on Ubuntu 16.04 machine.

 Contact
 -------